manuelbarzi/neoland-bootcamp-202204/staff/federico-lopez/proyecto-final/doc/README.md

 ## Funcional Description

 ### Use Cases
-- Register an User
+- Register an user
-- Edit the User profile
+- Edit the user profile
-- Change Password
+- Change password
 - Unregister an User
 - Publish an interpretation
-- Explore personalized interpretations connecting with the Spotify User Account
+- Explore personalized interpretations connecting with the Spotify user account
+- Search interpretations of an Artist or a Song
+- Rate an interpretation
-- Search an interpretation
+- Update an interpretation rate
-- Rank an interpretation
+- Remove an interpretation rate

 ### Wireframes

 ## Technical Description

+## Technologies
 - React
 - NextJS
 - Tailwind